DreamfoxTeam/API.User/README.md

 * ASP.NET Core 2.0
 * WebApi

 To execute this project, open the terminal in folder project and execute the commands:
 ```
 dotnet restore
 dotnet build
 dotnet run
 ```

+## Contribute to this Project
+You are welcome to fix errors or suggest additions by creating pull requests.